Here is how I am voting for Judicial Candidates on the Los Angeles County November 4th Ballot:

 The stated purpose for the bond issuance is to provide funding for water quality, supply, and treatment and storage projects.
 It does do that.
 The question is, is the incurrence of over $7.5 Billion in new debt going to do anything to solve our water shortage in the near term, and if not, should we incurring this debt now?
 There are some expenditures authorized that will improve our water condition over time.
 There is $2.7 Billion for the construction of new dams and reservoirs, which will not be completed for a decade or two.
 Storm water recapture is a good idea.
 Cleanup of groundwater pollution is also good.
 Those items add up to approximately $4 Billion.
 Like most propositions there are things in the proposition that are good and useful.

 After spending the $7.5 Billion, not one drop of new water will have been provided to California in the near term.
 And as far as the dams and reservoirs, there are water experts who say that every river in California is already dammed, and new dams are unnecessary.
 Also, they say that we have plenty of reservoirs in California.
 What we don’t have is water to fill them.
 So we have to question how much benefit is going to come from that $2.7 Billion.
+Further, there is nothing in the language of the Proposition that compels the State to spend the whole $2.7 Billion on Dams, reservoirs and ground water cleanup.
 If we remove that from the roughly $4 Billion that is worthwhile, then we are left with maybe $1.5 Billion that is probably a good idea to spend for cleanup of groundwater pollution and storm water recapture.
 I could support a bond issue of $1.5 Billion for that, and if an expert convinced me that we really need more dams and reservoirs, I could support that.
 But that still leaves about $3 Billion, that, in my estimation, we don’t need to, nor should we, spend right now.

 Also, without going into a lot of detail, in my estimation, the money would be better spent in building sea water desalination plants, which are economically feasible.
 That expenditure would definitely result in providing new water supplies to California.